Expanding IoT deployments with cost-effective Satellite IoT

 7 Sep 2022 | 4 min read

 It is time IoT reaches global connectivity.
-With roughly 10% of the globe covered by cellular connectivity and the massive IoT expansion in all industries, we expect a significant increase in Satellite IoT (SatIoT) over the coming years.
+With roughly 15% of the globe covered by cellular connectivity and the massive IoT expansion in all industries, we expect a significant increase in Satellite IoT (SatIoT) over the coming years.
 Together, terrestrial and SatIoT bring the best of both worlds to guarantee continuous connectivity.

 Like many companies worldwide, you probably have to connect assets all over the planet, exchange data, and receive feedback to keep your operations running smoothly.
 Your assets are precious and given the insights you can collect from them, IoT becomes crucial to everyday management.
 From monitoring power plants and oil & gas pipelines to farming and maritime solutions, you can automate millions of decisions and actions based on the data received from remote devices.
 Your business strategy then immediately benefits from significant time and cost savings.

 This is when SatIoT comes into play: satellite’s ubiquity allows IoT to operate beyond the limits of terrestrial networks.
 Thanks to small, low-power devices running for years with a single battery and embedded sensors, we observe a surge in SatIoT applications for monitoring moving assets across land and sea, such as containers, tank cars, livestock, or wildlife.

 Believing in hybrid connectivity, Astrocast is also working with partners and solution providers to help them expand their terrestrial services through satellite coverage.
 Relentlessly, Astrocast makes SatIoT available and affordable to all: it provides direct-to-satellite connectivity for each asset and optimized end-to-end communication, so you can make the best of your business.